 The squatter rarely costs you the property.
 The reflex to "just handle it yourself" — changing the locks or hauling their things to the curb — is what actually costs you, in statutory damages and attorney fees.

-How to Legally Remove a Squatter in Washington
+How to Remove a Squatter in Washington (the Legal Way)

 - Document everything.
 Photograph the occupied property, gather proof of ownership and tax payments, and note when you discovered the occupant.